Singapore Management University: Founding

 In 1997, the Government of Singapore began considering setting up a third university in Singapore.
 Ho Kwon Ping, a Singaporean business entrepreneur, was appointed to chair the task-force which determined that the new institution would follow the American university system featuring a more flexible broad-based education.
 Following a review of undergraduate business schools to serve as a model for SMU, the Wharton School of the University of Pennsylvania emerged as the best candidate.
 The Wharton-SMU agreement was signed in February 1999 followed in June by the Wharton-SMU Research Center collaboration.

 In July 1999, Janice Bellace, then Deputy Dean of the Wharton School of the University of Pennsylvania, commenced a two-year term as SMU's first president alongside founding provost, Tan Chin Tiong.

+Early years and campus development

-In 2000, SMU made its first home at the former Raffles College (now the National University of Singapore's Bukit Timah campus) on Evans Road near Hwa Chong Institution.
-The campus, first opened in 1929, had already been home to several institutions before SMU.
+In 2000, SMU admitted its first batch of students and began operations at the former Raffles College (now the National University of Singapore's Bukit Timah campus) on Evans Road near Hwa Chong Institution.
+The historic campus, first opened in 1929, had previously housed several educational institutions and served as the university's temporary home during its formative years.
 In 2001, SMU upgraded and occupied the main campus facilities, balancing the need to refit and refurbish it with facilities while preserving the heritage of colonial architecture.

-From 2001 to 2004, Ronald Frank served as SMU's second president and was succeeded by Howard Hunter.
+Between 2000 and 2005, SMU established its first four schools, its library and three centres of excellence.
+It also saw the graduation of its first batch of students.
+During this period, Ronald Frank served as SMU's second president from 2001 to 2004, before being succeeded by Howard Hunter.

+In 2005, SMU moved from its Bukit Timah campus to its current campus in the Bugis-Bras Basah district.
+The campus was developed as Singapore's first purpose-built city campus, with plans calling for the university to be integrated into the surrounding civic, cultural and business environment.

+Expansion and development

-Between 2000 and 2005, SMU saw the formation of four schools, its library and three centres of excellence as well as the graduation of the first batch of its students.
-After that, SMU moved from its Bukit Timah campus to its current campus in the Bugis-Bras Basah district.
-Since then, SMU has expanded, with the establishment of its School of Law in 2007 and the restructuring of its School of Economics and Social Sciences into two separate schools: the School of Economics and the School of Social Sciences.
+SMU has expanded its academic offerings in the following years.
+In 2007, it established its School of Law, later renamed as the Yong Pung How School of Law in 2021.
+In 2026, the School of Law was ranked 56th globally by the QS World University Rankings, improving from the 101-150 band in previous years.
+The former School of Economics and Social Sciences was subsequently reorganised into two separate schools: the School of Economics and the School of Social Sciences.

-In 2010, Yong Pung How and Arnoud De Meyer took over the positions of SMU Chancellor and President from Richard Hu and Howard Hunter respectively.
-In 2015, J. Y. Pillay replaced Yong as SMU's Chancellor while Lily Kong succeeded De Meyer as SMU's president in January 2019.
-Lim Chee Onn succeeded J. Y. Pillay as Chancellor in August that year.
+Additional schools were introduced over time, including the School of Information Systems, the School of Computing and Information Systems, and the College of Integrative Studies, reflecting the university's growing interdisciplinary focus and expansion into new fields of study.